cuihs-nl312/HFMtDB/README.md

 ```
 # How to download HFMtDB?
 ## Windows Download
   Go to the HFMtDB page on GitHub.
-Click the `Code` button on the page, then select `Download Zip`.
+Click the `Code` button on the page, then select `Download ZIP`.
 All data from HFMtDB will then be downloaded to your computer.

 ## Linux Download
   Use the following code in the Linux command line.
 HFMtDB will be downloaded to the Linux directory.